ranindi7/fed_hackathon_02/PROJECT_DOCUMENTATION.md

 ### Ranindi Gunasekera:

--   Worked on [specific elements] of the webpage.
+-   Worked on creating the index and styles file and the women's section of the page.

 ### Akashdeep Singh:

--   Was responsible for [specific tasks], focusing on [specific HTML elements].
+-   Worked on creating and designing the men's section of the page.

 ### Odudu-Abasi Jackson:

--   Handled [specific sections], covering [specific topics or features].
+-   Worked on creating and designing the kid's section of the page.